cristitodoran/survival-bot/README.md

 # survival-bot

-Just cu to avaible slots page and filter.
+Just go to avaible slots page and filter.

 Open chrome dev tools and paste the code from console_bot.js.
 Hit Enter and wait.